najlepsiwebdesigner/foundation-datepicker/README.md

 ------------------
 For integration with Angular, please see https://github.com/najlepsiwebdesigner/foundation-datepicker/issues/55#issuecomment-138681504

-Foundation datepicker is jQuery plugin, so you have to use also jQuery.
+Foundation datepicker is jQuery plugin, so you **have to** use jQuery.

 A note on forking:
 -------------------
-By forking this project you hereby grant permission for any commits to your fork to be merged back into this repository and, with attribution, be released under the terms of the Apache License.
+**By forking this project you hereby grant permission for any commits to your fork to be merged back into this repository and, with attribution, be released under the terms of the Apache License.**

 Issues
 -------------------